pipelight/boulette/README.md

 **Boulette prevents you from accidentally shutting down remote hosts!** by raising a warning prompt on dangerous commands.
-It can also enforce a challenge resolution before resuming or aborting.
+It can also enforce a challenge resolution to decide whether to resume(or abort) the command.

 ## Usage